jboyd8/jamieboydphotography/README.md

 ##Deployment
 ---
-My website was created using VSCode.
-VSCode is a text editor with a built in terminal.
+My website was created using PyCharm.
+PyCharm is an IDE with a built in terminal, however I chose to use iTerm2 for my terminal.
 I chose to use a text editor/IDE outside of AWS Cloud9 to gain experience working outside of a browser.
-Once I had created my file structure and first HTML page, i initiated a local repository using GIT which was downloaded onto my machine previously.
+Once I had created my new Django project, I initiated a local repository using GIT which was downloaded onto my machine previously.
 I then created an external repository in GitHub and linked the local and external repositories.
 This allowed me to version control throughout the lifespan of the development.

-* I created a new environment in VS Code
+* I created a new project in PyCharm.
 * Created a new virtual environment.
-* In the bash terminal, entered 'git init'
-* Created all my folders and files.
-* Entered 'git add .' into the bash terminal
-* Entered 'git commit' into the bash terminal and created my initial commit
+* I then created a local git repo.
 * I then linked my local git repository to a GitHub repository.
 * I then followed the below steps to deploy the site to Heroku.

 To deploy the website to Heroku, I followed the below steps:
-* Created an Heroku Account.
 * Created a new project.
 * From the deployment method section of the Deploy tab, I selected GitHub, and then entered my github repo link in the field provided.
-* Every time I push to GitHub it will automatically send the updates across to Heroku.
+* Every time I push to GitHub master branch it will automatically send the updates across to Heroku.
-* I then also had to create some Config Vars in the settings tab, to reflect the environment variables created in the .flaskenv file that is in .gitignore.
+* I then also had to create some Config Vars in the settings tab, to reflect the environment variables created in the env.py file.
+This file was added to a .gitignore file to ensure the security of sensitive information.
 * [Website Link](https://jamieboydphotography.herokuapp.com/)

 ###To run this project locally

-* Follow this link to the [GitHub Repository](https://github.com/jboyd8/milestone-project-3)
+* Follow this link to the [GitHub Repository](https://github.com/jboyd8/jamieboydphotography)
 * Click on the 'Clone or Download' button.
 * Copy the URL provided.
 * Open a bash terminal, move to your desired directory.
 * Type 'git clone' and paste in the URL.
-* Create a .flaskenv file and store three environment variables.
-(API_KEY, MONGO_URI and SECRET_KEY)
+* Create an env.py file and store three environment variables.
+The environment variables required are (SECRET_KEY, DATABASE_URL, STRIPE_PUBLISHABLE, STRIPE_SECRET).
+In addition to these you will need to setup email variables here too.
-* In order to complete this you will need a MongoDB Atlas account and an account with API Football.

 ##Credits